webpack-contrib/webpack-log/README.md

 ## Options

-The default export (`function`) accepts an `options` Object.
+The default export (`function`) will return a logger, given an `options` Object.
 The following is a property reference for the Object.
+Note that the logger returned is cached, and subsequent requests for a logger of the same name will return the same logger instance.

 ### level